-Works to have a slate of Board members every year along with other congregational approved committee members.
-The Nominating Committee shall consist of five members of the Congregation elected by the Congregation.
+Provides a slate of Board members every year, along with other congregational-approved committee members.
+The Nominating Committee consists of five members of the congregation and is elected by the congregation.

-The Outreach Committee works to make people in the Birmingham area aware of our faith.
-We accomplish this mission by advertising the church and its activities, tabling community events, and partnering with other committees that interact with the public.
+The Outreach Committee works to foster awareness of our faith in the Birmingham area.
+We accomplish this mission by advertising the church and its activities, staffing tables at community events, and partnering with other committees that interact with the public.
 The Outreach Committee also maintains our facebook page.
 For website updates contact Debra Burrell.

 Responsible for the interviewing, contracting, evaluating, and overseeing of the church staff in order to facilitate a productive and harmonious work environment for all.
 Conducts yearly evaluations and provides input to the Board about appropriate rates of pay for the staff.
 The Personnel Committee attempts to responsibly rectify and/or answer any staffing problems or questions.
 The Personnel Committee is also responsible for periodically evaluating the church’s health insurance programs to make sure they are beneficial and cost-effective for all concerned.